Search Highlight Demo

 About This Demo

-This site demonstrates the search highlight fix from quarto-dev/quarto-cli#14047.
+This site demonstrates search highlighting improvements in Quarto.
 When you navigate to a page with a ?q=term parameter in the URL, matching terms are highlighted with a yellow background.
 This is the same mechanism used when you click a search result in the Quarto search box.

 How to Test